Doula Training Courses

-The aim of the course is to introduce women to the doula role, looking at antenatal preparation, birth and postnatal support.
+The aim of the course is to introduce people to the doula role, looking at antenatal preparation, birth and postnatal support.
 In a safe, non-judgemental environment we have the opportunity to:

-- Look at birth: physiology, anatomy, obstetric scenarios, antenatal support and discussions, optimal foetal positioning, supporting parents making informed choices, understanding partner’s needs, how to “be” in labour, knowing your boundaries
+- Look at birth: physiology, anatomy, obstetric scenarios, antenatal support and discussions, supporting parents making informed choices, understanding partner’s needs, birth rights.

-- Discuss the role of a postnatal doula and expectations of the client
+- Discuss the role of a birth and postnatal doula, doula boundaries and client expectations.

-- Discuss feeding options: an introduction to breastfeeding, the basics of positioning and attachment, understanding some of the common problems faced by mums of newborns, learning how to signpost good support, helping to get Mums off to a good start, safe preparation of bottles for formula feeding.
+- Discuss feeding options: an introduction to breastfeeding, the basics of positioning and attachment, understanding some of the common problems faced by mums of newborns, recognising when to signpost, helping Mums get off to the best start, history of breastfeeding substitutes, safe preparation of bottles for formula feeding.

-- Look at some of the common issues affecting new mothers and babies e.g. lack of sleep, too many visitors, unsettled babies, routines and/or lack of, postnatal illnesses.
+- Look at some of the common issues affecting new mothers and babies e.g. being home with a newborn, lack of sleep, visitors, unsettled babies, routines, self care, postnatal mental health.

-- Consider the best way to support new families including listening skills, empowering the mother to look after her baby herself (showing versus doing), being non-judgemental, signposting good support.
+- Consider the best way to support new families including listening skills, helping parents build confidence in looking after their babies, how to remain open minded, signposting quality support.

-- Think about the journey ahead – achieving recognised status as a doula, getting to know your local scene, making contacts/working with other health professionals, networking, becoming a member of Doula UK, further study/CPD.
+- Think about the doula journey ahead – engaging with a mentoring programme, getting to know your local scene, making contacts/working with other health professionals, networking, further study/CPD.

-- Consider running your own doula business, setting up as self-employed, looking at contracts, insurance, how to get clients, CRB checks.
+- Running your own doula business, how to get clients, setting up as self-employed, looking at contracts, insurance, DBS checks.

 There is a comprehensive manual for each participant, which is given out during the course.
 In preparation for the four days every participant is expected to complete a pre-course module and submit that to her trainer at least one week prior to the course.